lmorchard/blog.lmorchard.com/posts/2022-06-07-finley-and-charley/index.md

 Finley unbuckled from the shuttle bench.
 They toed on the magnets in their shoes.
 Once Charley got authorization to spin up xer Heart, xe'd be able to provide something closer to standard gravity.
 But, for now, it was just the miniscule pull of the mass below.

 They padded over to the shuttle exit.
 Each step wasn't so much walking as reaching forward to grip and tow themself forward.
 The airlock door irised open.
-Finley pulled themself across the threshold and through the inner door.
+Finley pulled across the threshold and through the inner door.
 It closed and sealed behind them.

 "Welcome to my humble abode," said Charley.